cmsc388M/spring20/project2/notes/README.md

 ![Image of the Oculus Quest](https://about.fb.com/wp-content/uploads/2018/09/mz-final-exports-016.jpeg)

 The Oculus Quest is a mobile standalone 6DOF headset by Facebook.
-It allows you to both look around and walk around a space, thanks to the headset's four cameras that enable its inside-out tracking technology.
-It also supports two Oculus Touch motion controllers, which allow for a wide range of input.
+It allows you to both look around and walk around a space, thanks to the headset's four cameras that enable its groundbreaking inside-out tracking system called Oculus Insight (see more on how that works [here](https://tech.fb.com/the-story-behind-oculus-insight-technology/)).
+The Quest also supports two Oculus Touch motion controllers, which allow for a wide range of input.

 For more information on the Oculus Quest, check out its [official product page](https://www.oculus.com/quest/).